jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   [
     - *Food pipe (esophagus) inflammation:*\ During OIT, around 3% develop inflammation of their esophagus.
 This condition is more common in those with food allergies in general, and we're not sure if OIT causes this, or is simply a bystander.
 If this occurs, we consider stopping OIT and involving our Gastroenterology specialists.
 In the majority of patients, this inflammation is transient and goes away when OIT is stopped.

     - *Allergic reactions:* Mild reactions (itchy mouth, mild hives) *are common and expected, especially during the build-up phase*.
-Severe life-threatening reactions are possible but rare, especially in preschoolers.
+Severe life-threatening reactions are rare, especially in preschoolers.
   ],
 )